naomimyselfandi/seeded-random/README.md

 - Reproducible random values per test method and repetition
 - Support for ordinary, parameterized, and repeated tests
 - Helper methods like `nextUUID()`, `pick(T...)`, and `shuffle(T...)`
+- - Extension mechanism to add methods for domain-specific types
 - Safe and minimal with no runtime dependencies
 - Compatible with Java 8 or later (tested up to Java 23)